coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    in the form :n:`@term__1 <> @term__2` that are inconsistent
    (:ref:`example <discriminate_goal_inequality_ex>`).

+   If :n:`@induction_arg` is provided, only the provided proof term or hypothesis is checked for inconsistency.
+   If :n:`@induction_arg` is not given, the tactic does an :tacn:`intro` for each premise in the goal, then it checks all the resulting hypotheses for impossible equalities.

    The tactic relies on the fact that constructors of inductive types are injective and disjoint, i.e. if `C1` and `C2` are distinct constructors of an inductive type then :n:`C1 @term__1 = C1 @term__2` implies that :n:`@term__1 = @term__2` (injectivity)